mortang2410/dotfiles/README.md

 Use n (function in fish) to invoke nnn with auto-dir entry disabled and cd on quit.
 Run "open" to open in Finder.
 I also made F2 in finder open iterm2.

 Check `bind | rg fzf`  to see the binding in fish with fzf.
 Fish does not allow auto-completing hidden files (stubborn author).
 So fzf is the next best.

 Helix is awesome. `clipboard-yank` is nice.

 Remember that for reverse search to work in LyX we need to start lyxserver by specifying lyxpipe in path preferences.

+For Zotero, I use zotfile for file management and Better Bibtex.
+In zotfile preferences, be careful not to confuse between "Base directory" for linked attachment (should be a Dropbox folder), and "Data Directory location" (which should be local and synced by Zotero).